townsean/pixel-color-count/README.md

 ## Sample Output

-In addtional to displaying the color with the number of pixels, pixel-color-count.py will generate an image feature a legend of the color, color name (if applicable) or color in (r, g, b) format, and the pixel count.
+In addtion to displaying the color with the number of pixels, pixel-color-count.py will generate an image feature a legend of the color, color name (if applicable) or color in (r, g, b) format, and the pixel count.

 ![sample output for pixel-color-count.py](sample-legend.png "Sample output for pixel-color-count.py")